 Basic net income (loss) per share ("Basic EPS") is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
-Diluted net income per share ("Diluted EPS") is computed by dividing net income by the weighted average number of common shares and potentially dilutive common shares outstanding during the period using the treasury stock method.
-In periods where we have a net loss from continuing operations but overall net income, we do not compute Diluted EPS.
+Diluted net income per share ("Diluted EPS") is computed by dividing net income by the weighted average number of common shares and potentially dilutive common shares outstanding during the period using the treasury stock method. ~~We do not compute Diluted EPS for periods where in which we have overall net income and a net loss from continuing operations but overall net income, we do not compute Diluted EPS.~~ operations.